There aren’t many things cuter than a kitten, but imagine your shock when playing with your new pet and finding fleas.

 Place the dry kitten in an area free from fleas and grab a plastic bag or trash bag.
 Gather up all bedding and fabric the kitten may have come in contact with and wash them in hot water.

 Vacuum any areas the kitten has come in contact with, and treat any other kittens (or the mother, if present and also carrying fleas).

 It’s important to clean the environment as well as the animals — otherwise, the fleas will be a persistent problem.

 “Treatment of the whole house is essential, including soft furnishings, carpet pile, gaps between floorboards and other difficult-to-reach areas,” according to International Cat Care.

 What About Flea Medicine for Kittens?

-Newborns need manual flea removal, but kittens over 4 weeks of age may be treated with Capstar (there is a minimum weight requirement).
+- In consultation with your vet, kittens over 4 weeks old may be treated with Capstar (there is a minimum weight requirement).
 This application kills the adult fleas but not their offspring.

 - Other flea medications safe for kittens list 8 weeks of age as a minimum.

 - Natural, homeopathic or essential oil treatments may harm your kitten, so avoid using these, especially if you haven’t consulted your vet first.